cmaxw/devchat-eleventy/src/my-javascript-story/mjs-133-jonathan-martin.md

 answer4: ''

 ---
-My JavaScript Story this week welcomes Jonathan is an educator, speaker, and author.
-He started out by teaching at Big Nerd Ranch and currently has his own teaching brand.
+My JavaScript Story this week welcomes Jonathan is an educator, speaker, and author.h Jonathan has been a developer since high school and he started out by teaching at Big Nerd Ranch and currently has his own teaching brand.
+He teaches career switchers and senior developers and also has written a book "Functional Design Patterns for Express.js".
+Teaching career switchers has led him to adopt a pedagogy approach to teaching where he focuses on getting people to absorb relevant information faster.
+Some of the lessons he has learned when working with career switchers is the role of failure in the classroom.
+He noticed when something did not work in their code career switchers tended to want to start out again instead of debugging what was wrong with the code.
+Jonathan had to show most of developing is turning failure into success.

 **Host:** Charles Max Wood